AlexanderORuban/SDEV301-Homework-Your-Choice/README.md

 ## How to use
 1. Compile the program using a java compiler or use the command `javac src/*` in the terminal.
 2. Run the `PartsManager` class in an IDE or use the command `java -cp src PartsManager` in the terminal to see the program's functionality.
-3. The program will automaticaly demonstrate adding parts, updating quantities and prices, finding parts, and viewing the updated inventory.
+3. The program will automatically demonstrate adding parts, updating quantities and prices, finding parts, and viewing the updated inventory.